UK house prices fall again in April as buyers face Brexit pinch

-Nationwide said house prices declined by a monthly 0.4 percent following a fall of 0.3 percent in March which had been the first drop since mid-2015.
+Nationwide said house prices declined by a monthly 0.4 percent following a fall of 0.3 percent in March which had been the first fall since mid-2015.

 In annual terms, prices were 2.6 percent higher, the weakest increase in almost four years.